paulocerez/2docs/README.md

 ##### Get the necessary API-Keys

 ```
 Visit and generate an API Key at OpenAI.
-Insert in .env
+Insert in .env.local.
 ```

 ##### Launch Firecrawl and the databases locally using Docker